dluke2/simon/README.md

 DOM is going to be vital for my project.
 The code here https://codepen.io/dluke2/pen/MWqpooM?editors=1010 will help me with my startup application.
 I'll need to learn to read in inputs, then edit arrays with the information to modify the table.

-Simon-CSS: Reading in inputs is interesting.
+Simon-JavaScript: Reading in inputs is interesting.
 To disply what has already been inputed, I need to use the following structure.
 The .player_name is a class.
 The following JavaScript shows how to capture and display data.

  function login() {
   const nameEl = document.querySelector("#name");
   localStorage.setItem("userName", nameEl.value);
   window.location.href = "play.html";